-(2) Funds for Investigation79.
+<(2) Funds for Investigation

-- (a) Authority to Commence Investigation and Incur Expenses.
-The Board of Representatives shall have authority, by a majority vote of its entire membership, to incur any expenses which it deems necessary or advisable, in connection with any investigation authorized under Sec.
-C2-10-2(12) of this Charter. - (b) Expenses Binding on the City.
-Expenses so incurred shall be paid by the Office of Administration on warrant issued by the Mayor and counter-signed by the Clerk of the Board of Representatives. - (c) Authority to Appropriate Funds.
-The Board of Representatives may, by a majority vote of its entire membership, appropriate funds to cover expenses incurred pursuant to this Section without request for such appropriation by any officer of any department of the City, other than the Board of Representatives.
+- (a) Authority to Incur Expenses.
+The Board of Representatives shall have authority, by a [two-thirds (3)] < majority > vote of its entire membership, to incur any expenses which it deems necessary or advisable, in connection with any investigation authorized under [Section] < Sec. > C2-10-2 < (13) > of this Charter. - Expenses Binding on the City. >Expenses so incurred shall be paid by the Office of Administration on warrant issued by the Mayor and counter-signed by the Clerk of the Board of Representatives. - (c) Authority to Appropriate Funds.
+The Board of Representatives may, by a [two-thirds (%)] majority vote of its entire membership, appropriate funds to cover expenses incurred pursuant to this Section without request for such appropriation by any officer of any [department of the City] Department, other than the Board of Representatives.
+(Referendum 11-3-1959; Referendum 11-7-1995)

-(3) Legal and Other Professional Assistance80.
+<(3) Legal and Other Professional Assistance.

-- (d) Retention of Outside Counsel, Experts, Professional Advisors and Consultants.
+(a) Retention of Outside Counsel, Experts, Professional Advisors and Consultants.

 Execution of Agreement.
-The Board of Representatives may incur expenses and the President of the Board may execute all agreements approved by a majority vote of the entire Board for the retention of outside counsel ("Outside Counsel"), and professional experts, advisors and consultants ("Other Professional Advisors"), where such services are necessary or convenient to the performance by the Board of its legislative functions and duties as prescribed by this Charter or under Law. - (e) Role of Outside Counsel.
-Such Outside Counsel may be retained to: (i) render opinions pertaining to legislative function, legal and procedural matters; (ii) advise the Board during hearings and other proceedings before the Board; and, (iii) appear in any proceeding, case controversy or appeal on behalf of or before the Board. - (f) Expenses Binding on the City.
-Expenses for Outside Counsel and Other Professional Advisors so incurred shall be binding upon the City and be paid by the Office of Administration on warrant issued by the Mayor and counter-signed by the Clerk of the Board of Representatives.
+The Board of Representatives may incur expenses and the President of the Board may execute all agreements approved by a majority vote of those present and voting (following submission by the President) for the retention of Outside

+- Counsel, and professional experts, advisors and consultants ("Other Professional Advisors"), where such services are necessary or convenient to the performance by the Board (or its Committees) of its legislative functions and duties as prescribed by this Charter or under Law. - (b) Role of Outside Counsel.
+Outside Counsel may be retained for the purpose of: (i) rendering opinions pertaining to legislative function, legal and procedural matters; (ii) advising the Board during hearings and other proceedings before the Board; and, (iii) appearing in any proceeding, case controversy or appeal on behalf of or before the Board. - (c) Expenses Binding on the City.
+Expenses for Outside Counsel and Other Professional Advisors so incurred shall be binding upon the City and be paid by the Office of Administration on warrant issued by the Mayor and counter-signed by the Clerk of the Board of Representatives. - (d) Consultation with the Corporation Counsel.
+Prior to any vote on the retention of Outside Counsel, the President shall consult with the Corporation Counsel for the sole purpose of ensuring there are no legal, ethical or positional conflicts between the Outside Counsel and the City. - Budget for Outside Counsel and Other Professional Advisors ("Professional Services Budget").
+The Board of Representatives shall adopt and forward to the Mayor its proposed annual Professional Services Budget, in accordance with the procedures and timetable established for other City Departments.
+The Mayor's budget shall include, and the Boards of Finance and Representatives shall appropriate for support of the Professional Services Budget an amount not less than the Professional Services Budget for the prior fiscal year, unless the Board of Representatives requests a lesser amount during the budget process.
+In furtherance of the authority to retain Outside Counsel and Other Professional Advisors in the event there are insufficient funds in the Professional Services Budget available for the retention of Outside Counsel and Other Professional Advisors, the Board of Representatives may, by Resolution approved by a majority vote of those present and voting, appropriate or transfer monies to pay the fees and costs of such purposes. >

-79 2024 revision of current Sec.
-C2-10-3 derived from Referendum 11-3-1959; Referendum 11-7-1995.
-Editor's note-Former Sec.
+4Editor's note-Former Sec.
 C2-10-3, Vacancy, was repealed by referendum vote 11-7-1995.
-Note(s)-Formerly Sec.
+Note-Formerly Sec.
 C2-10-19.